 Being a sports sedan, however, the Giulia’s simple interior is geared towards drivers who prioritize the activity of driving over in-car technology and features.
 With less to be distracted by, drivers can focus more on driving as a sporting activity and the beautiful handling performance the Giulia offers.

-The Giulia proved a lovely companion on the two-hour sprint down the famous 101 to ‘Frisco.
-Managing San Francisco’s worn streets and steep hills with ease, the sporty seats also provided plenty of comfort and support, while the cabin remained pleasantly quiet.
+The Giulia proved a lovely companion on the two-hour sprint down the famous 101 to San Francisco.
+Managing the city’s worn streets and steep hills with ease, the sporty seats also provided plenty of comfort and support, while the cabin remained pleasantly quiet.

 The true party piece of the Giulia’s driving experience was most apparent through the twisty and tight mountain roads right in Napa’s backyard.
 Prior to venturing into San Francisco after a lunch at the renowned Oxbow Market, I hustled around Lake Berryessa and back over Howell Mountain, where the Giulia’s near-50/50 weight distribution and balanced composure made hunting for tight mountainside switchbacks a desired activity.